 Horatio’s Garden is a charity that creates and lovingly cares for beautiful accessible gardens in NHS spinal injury centres.

-There are four Horatio’s Gardens - in Salisbury, Scotland, Stoke Mandeville and Oswestry.
+There are five Horatio’s Gardens - in Salisbury, Scotland, Stoke Mandeville, Oswestry and London.
+We are currently fundraising for our sixth project, Wales.
 Our aim is to bring a beautiful garden to all eleven NHS spinal injury centres.

 Leading garden designers develop the stunning sanctuaries for patients and their family and friends, creating an environment which becomes an integral part of their lives and care whilst spending many months in hospital.